steffinity/steffinity/README.md

 # 📫 Let's Connect

-Always open to discussions about backend engineering, trading technology, system design, and building cool things.
+Always open to discussions about backend engineering, trading technology, ui-ux, and building cool things.

 > "Simplicity is the ultimate sophistication." – Leonardo da Vinci